Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # DCT_MAE
 Same as the normal models but trained with MAE+DCT as the loss function.

+# V2
+Uses the RCAB from RCAN instead of normal residual blocks.

 # DEINT
 1x deinterlacer model that receives even lines and outputs odd lines.